Thomas Birch (artist): Biography

 Marine landscapes were painted thirty years ago by an Englishman in Philadelphia — Thomas Birch.
 The freshness of his atmosphere and clearly-painted waves were a marked feature.
 His delineation of the engagement between the U.S. frigate Constitution and the British frigate Guerriere, and that between the United States and the Macedonian — each four by two feet six inches — are fine specimens of this artist, and of rare historical value.

-He exhibited regularly at the Pennsylvania Academy of the Fine Arts for forty years, beginning in 1811, and managed the museum, 1812–17.
-His work is collected at PAFA, the Library Company of Philadelphia, the Philadelphia Museum of Art, the Smithsonian American Art Museum, the U.S. Naval Academy, and the Museum of Fine Arts, Boston, among others.
+Birch exhibited regularly at the Pennsylvania Academy of the Fine Arts for forty years, beginning in 1811, and managed the museum, 1812–17.
+He also exhibited nine paintings at the National Academy of Design.
+Three of his paintings were engraved and published in The Token and Atlantic Souvenir annual gift book in the 1820s and 30s, including Outward Bound.

+Birch's work is collected at PAFA, the Library Company of Philadelphia, the Philadelphia Museum of Art, the Smithsonian American Art Museum, the U.S. Naval Academy, the Museum of Fine Arts, Boston, and the Winterthur Museum, Garden and Library, among others.
 In 1833, he was elected into the National Academy of Design as an Honorary member.
 He died in Philadelphia, Pennsylvania.